Chris Kaba: Met Police officer charged with murder

 - Published

-A Met Police firearms officer has appeared in court charged with the murder of Chris Kaba, who was shot during a police stop in south London.
+A Met firearms officer has appeared in court charged with the murder of Chris Kaba, who died after a police operation in south London.

 The officer was remanded in custody at Westminster Magistrates' Court ahead of a further appearance at the Old Bailey on Thursday afternoon.

-The firearms officer has only been identified as NX121 after an anonymity order was granted.
+An anonymity order was granted meaning the firearms officer has only been identified as NX121.

-Mr Kaba died from a single gunshot after the car he was driving was hemmed in by an unmarked police vehicle and an officer opened fire.
+Mr Kaba died from a single gunshot after the car he was driving was hemmed in by a police vehicle and an officer opened fire.

+The construction worker was being followed by an unmarked police car with no lights or sirens.

+After turning into a residential street, he was blocked by a second marked police car and a firearms officer fired one shot through the windscreen and hit Mr Kaba in the head.

+It later emerged that the Audi the 24-year-old was driving, which did not belong to him, had been linked by police to a gun incident the previous day.

-The 24-year-old's parents and relatives sat in the public gallery as the Met officer appeared in the dock.
+Mr Kaba's parents and relatives sat in the public gallery as the Met officer appeared in the dock.

+As prosecutor Tom Little KC explained how the case would progress, some people in the public gallery began to cry and left the court.

+The defendant was told he faced a murder charge and that a bail hearing would take place on Thursday.

 Follow BBC London on Facebook, Twitter and Instagram.
 Send your story ideas to hellobbclondon@bbc.co.uk